git clone https://github.com/YOUR-GITHUB-ACCOUNT-NAME/simple-java-maven-app

 This example Java application from a GitHub repository outputs the string "Hello world!", and is accompanied by some unit tests, to check that the main application works as expected.
 The test results are saved to a JUnit XML report.

-Duration: This tutorial takes 20-40 minutes to complete, assuming you meet the below prerequisites.
-The exact duration will depend on the speed of your machine and whether or not you’ve already run Jenkins in Docker from another tutorial.
+The exact duration will depend on the speed of your machine and whether you’ve already installed docker

 You can stop this tutorial at any time and continue from where you left off.